phillipgibson/aks-labs/workshops/operating-aks-automatic/workshop.md

 - Ensure security best practices with Azure Policy and Deployment Safeguards
 - Sync configurations to the cluster with Azure App Configuration Provider for Kubernetes
 - Leverage AKS Service Connector for passwordless integration with Azure services
-- Appropirately scale workloads across nodes with AKS Node Autoprovision
+- Appropriately scale workloads across nodes with AKS Node Autoprovision
 - Review workload scheduling best practices
 - Troubleshoot workload failures with monitoring tools and Microsoft Copilot for Azure